dguglielmi/sunny-overlay/README.md

 sunny-overlay
 =============

 Sunny-overlay is my personal Gentoo Portage overlay.
-Maybe it will be useful for some others (we can always dream).
+Maybe it will be useful to others (we can always dream).

 How to use this overlay ?
 -------------------------